1191: As the Christians seek to retake Jerusalem King Richard the Lionhearted arrived at Tyre.

 1999: The New York Times featured reviews of books by Jewish authors and/or of special interest to Jewish readers including the recently released paperback editions of Confederates in the Attic: Dispatches From the Unfinished Civil War by Tony Horwitz, Damascus Gate by Robert Stone and Tender at the Bone: Growing Up at the Table by Ruth Reichl.

 1999: Deb and Mitchell Levin marry at Temple Judah in Cedar Rapids, Iowa.
 He moved up in class and she got an adult child to try and housebreak.
-For those who have not figured it out, she is the one who makes this daily work possible.
-On top of being an Ayshish Chayel in the truest sense of the word, she is also is great at everything from creating blogs to making Matzah balls that float off your spoon and homemade Kosher pizza!
+For those of you who have not figured it out, she is the one who makes this daily work possible.
+On top of being an Ayshish Chayel in the truest sense of the word, she is also is great at everything from creating blogs to making homemade Kosher pizza, to creating memorable siddurim to hosting the visiting chazzan who is a kosher vegetarian.

 2001: An Arab suicide bomber massacred 21 young Jewish teenagers and injured a hundred more outside a Tel Aviv discotheque.